halide/Halide/apps/opengl_demo/README.md

 Build and run the app by simply running `make`.
 It should open a window showing the input and the three (identical) filtering results.
 You can close the window and exit by pressing ESCAPE.

-The `Makefile` has variables to specify where to find Halide's compile-time tools and how to link OpenGL and the other required libraries.
+The `Makefile` has variables to specify where to find Halide, how to link OpenGL, and so forth.
+You may need to tweak them for your platform.

 See the Makefile for details on how the filter gets AOT-compiled for CPU and OpenGL.
 Note that the `Makefile` actually specifies `target=host-opengl-debug` when AOT-compiling the opengl filter; that enables tracing of Halide's management of its OpenGL pipeline.